Interrupts#

 }

 }But volatile only prevents compiler reordering and caching — it does not make multi-byte accesses atomic.
 Writing a uint64_t from an ISR and reading it in main() can produce a torn read (half old value, half new) even with volatile.
 For multi-byte shared data, disable interrupts briefly around the access or use a lock-free structure like a ring buffer.
-See the discussion of race conditions in /ee-notebook/docs/embedded/firmware-structure/state-machines-and-event-loops/ for how event queues help with this.
+See the discussion of race conditions in State Machines & Event Loops for how event queues help with this.

 Disabling Interrupts#